japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMasterEndpoint.md

 INFO MapOutputTrackerMasterEndpoint stopped!
 ```

-MapOutputTrackerMasterEndpoint confirms the request (by replying `true`) and xref:rpc:RpcEndpoint.adoc#stop[stops itself] (and stops accepting messages).
+MapOutputTrackerMasterEndpoint confirms the request (by replying `true`) and rpc:RpcEndpoint.md#stop[stops itself] (and stops accepting messages).

-StopMapOutputTracker is posted when MapOutputTrackerMaster is requested to xref:scheduler:MapOutputTrackerMaster.adoc#stop[stop].
+StopMapOutputTracker is posted when MapOutputTrackerMaster is requested to scheduler:MapOutputTrackerMaster.md#stop[stop].

 == [[logging]] Logging